Fairy Kei aesthetic is a fashion style that’s been around for quite some time, and isn’t a new trend by any means.

 I love the Angelic Pretty socks, and they flow so seamlessly into the shoes as well as the cutesy little dress.
 The shoulder bag is a nice little added treat, and so to is the resin pink heart necklace from Nerdy Little Secrets.

-5. Pastel Tie-Dyed Smiths T, A Black Shoulder Studded Cardigan, Two-Tone Wig, Pastel Pink Ribbon, Black Lace Bow Tights, and White Docker Creepers (with many cute pins)
+5. Pastel Tie-Dye Smiths T, Studded Cardigan, Two-Tone Wig, Pink Ribbon, Lace Bow Tights & White Creepers

 This one’s a bit more of a mix mash of trends, but it’s still Lolita, still fits with the fairy kei fashion style perfectly, and still entirely cute.
 I love the addition of white on black creepers, as well as the studs on the shoulders, and if gives a nice little alternative feel.

 A pastel tie-dyed Smiths shirt brings the whole look together, a perfect mix of Harajuku aesthetic fashion with Fairy Kei aesthetic, and the pastel blue skirt brightens up the look completely.
 I also love the two-tone wig, especially when combined with the bow.

 6. Retro My Little Pony Shirt, Lavender Cardigan, Mint on Lavender Tulle Skirt, and Holographic Oxford Platforms